Contributing: deposit vs withdrawal

 With the region’s substantial population growth since 1970, Georgia, Florida, North Carolina, Texas, and Virginia have accounted for a net increase of 26 House seats since the 1913 reapportionment.
 (Tennessee, Louisiana, Alabama, Arkansas, West Virginia, Mississippi, and Kentucky accounted for a loss of 21 seats during the same period.
 South Carolina held constant at seven seats).
 A recent analysis from Election Data Services predicts that the South and West are estimated to add a net of four congressional seats in the next reapportionment; Florida, North Carolina, and Texas are all expected to gain seats.

 While unforeseen circumstances (legal challenges, natural disasters, and unreliable or suppressed counts) may still affect the outcome of the final Census count, and the state-by-state tallying of congressional seats following the 2020 Census, the South will likely add seats to its congressional delegation, and that means new congressional maps.
 As recent gerrymandering challenges show, redrawing congressional districts can work to strengthen or harm the region’s ability to embody a place where all people are able to make their voices heard.
-The 2013 Supreme Court Decision, Shelby County v Holder, that struck down important voting rights protections has reintroduced voter suppression efforts across the region, with laws reducing early voting periods, identification requirements that disproportionately affect communities of color and low-income people, and the widespread disenfranchisement of the formerly incarcerated in many states.14 Efforts to restore protections and expand the franchise are critical to sustaining a more inclusive society where all people are able to contribute to decision-making and determining local, state, and federal representation and priorities.
+The 2013 Supreme Court Decision, Shelby County v Holder, which struck down important voting rights protections, has reintroduced voter suppression efforts across the region, with laws reducing early voting periods, identification requirements that disproportionately affect communities of color and low-income people, and the widespread disenfranchisement of the formerly incarcerated in many states.14 Efforts to restore protections and expand the franchise are critical to sustaining a more inclusive society where all people are able to contribute to decision-making and determine local, state, and federal representation and priorities.

 For Democrats and Republicans, as well as Southerners who remain independent, the question is whether the region’s politics can be transformed, as it was in the late 1960s.
-Neither party has appealed to Southerners with a fresh agenda aligned with the 21st century need to build thriving, participatory communities amid the turbulence of technological advances, to address the continuous creation-and-destruction of jobs in a globalized economy, and to face the threats arising from environmental pressures.
+Neither party has appealed to Southerners with a fresh agenda aligned with the 21st century need to build thriving, participatory communities amid the turbulence of technological advances, to address the continuous creation and destruction of jobs in a globalized economy, and to face the threats arising from environmental pressures.
 The larger challenge for the South’s leaders and citizens is to create a narrative that invites full participation in creating shared and sustainable wellbeing that will serve us today and in the future.

 Vulnerabilities and Disruptors